-All you need to do is walk down the main street of town which is easy since it is downhill.
-This photo was taken in the other direction, looking up the hill.
+All you need to do is walk down the main street of town which is easy since it is a steep walk downhill.
+The photo you see here is taken in the other direction, looking up the hill.

-As you do, you’ll pass by the legendary Paragon Cafe, which has a strong Greek heritage.
+As you walk down Katoomba’s main street, you’ll pass by the legendary Paragon Cafe, which has a strong Greek heritage.

 I was keeping my eye out for this historical establishment on 63-69 Katoomba Street.
 Unfortunately, I couldn’t go inside at the time due to its closure for renovations.

-This is also a heritage-listed property which for one reason is due to carvings of classical figures in alabaster which were attached to the maple-wood walls in the main cafe.
+The Paragon is also a heritage-listed property.
+One reason why is due to carvings of classical figures in alabaster which were attached to the maple-wood walls in the main cafe.